 You guys.
 Baby Ballard is due in 48 days!
 I’m 33 weeks pregnant today and very much looking forward to meeting our little girl.
 Her nursery’s floor is FINALLY finished, and we can work on the pretty stuff!
 I thought I would share a bunch of nursery decor that has inspired me and let everyone know our plans for finishing up her room in the next few weeks.
 But before we jump into the inspiration pics, let’s check in with where the nursery stands right now.

 Also on the agenda is painting the doors, changing out the gold hardware for some oil rubbed bronze handles, and building our little girl a closet that will really fit her needs.
+It may not happen for a little while, but since she really won’t be using this room for a year or two, I’m in no rush.

 We also picked up her crib a few months ago and decided to go with the affordable and simple IKEA SNIGLAR.
 It has top ratings in safety, is made out of all wood, and I love the style.
 I really wanted a white crib though, so I think we’ll end up painting it.
 I was thinking I would want some storage underneath when we were crib shopping, but I love the look of a crib skirt and ultimately decided against it.
 Plus, saving money is never a bad thing!